Couple therapy in Reading and online

 My approach is relational and trauma-informed, with close attention to attachment, emotional regulation, and the patterns people can get pulled into together when connection becomes strained or repair feels difficult.

-This may be particularly relevant if you are looking for couple therapy in Reading, Berkshire, or online, or for support with recurring relational patterns.
+This may be particularly relevant if you are looking for couples therapy in Reading, Berkshire, or online, or for support with recurring relational patterns.

-Couple therapy can help when a relationship feels stuck, strained, distant, fragile, or caught in painful repetition.
+Couple psychotherapy can help when a relationship feels stuck, strained, distant, fragile, or caught in painful repetition.

 Many couples come for support not because they do not care about each other, but because the same tensions keep returning.
 You may find yourselves having the same argument in different forms, struggling to feel heard, withdrawing from each other, or becoming trapped in cycles of criticism, defensiveness, shutdown, or pursuit.